mcqeems/palindrome-checker/README.md

-# palindrome-checker
+# Palindrome Checker
-A simple vanilla JavaScript application to check for palindromes.
+A basic JavaScript application, using only vanilla JavaScript, for palindrome detection.